 The improvements will make the 911 service on VoIP and wireless devices much better than on a POTS line.

-My guess is that most carriers and CLEC’s [Competitive Local Exchange Carrier] will implement it over the next 2 years.
+Most carriers and CLEC’s [Competitive Local Exchange Carrier] will implement it over the next 2 years.

 So yes, while the smartphone generation will extol the virtues of 21st Century mobile communication, let us also send a fond farewell to the dinosaur we know as the landline.
 And in their eulogy, we should give pause to a by-gone era when we all had the freedom to live our lives without the constant expectation that someone was always trying to reach us — when there was no anxiety leaving our front door without a mobile device attached at our hip.

-Acknowledge that while technology has moved on, it’s still got a long way to go, baby — less we forget about all those ‘dropped calls,’ ‘feeble batteries,’ ‘cell towers few-and-far-between,’ and yes, especially the times when dialing 911 was quicker and more efficient on a landline — when we were assured of early responders knowing exactly where we could be found.
+Acknowledge that while technology has moved on, it’s still got a long way to go — less we forget about all those ‘dropped calls,’ ‘feeble batteries,’ ‘cell towers few-and-far-between,’ and yes, especially the times when dialing 911 was quicker and more efficient on a landline — when we were assured of early responders knowing exactly where we could be found.